 Plus, it makes little sense to decide to stop eating meat just to switch to something that tries to be meat (but generally fails miserably in terms of taste, at least).

-Also, many of the vegan recipes out there are – just like as it is the case of regular, meat-based diets – extremely unhealthy, as we’ve already discussed: lots of fried ingredients, added sugars and stuff like that.
+Also, many of the vegan recipes out there are – just like as it is the case of regular, meat-based diets – extremely unhealthy, as we’ve already discussed: lots of fried ingredients, added sugars and things like that.

 We know that anything fried in oil is unhealthy, especially for an already suffering liver, no matter if it’s meat or vegetable.